Jivasbr/My-Portfolio-Site/README.md

 ### Development progress:

-0.1 - In this early version of the project, a basic homepage structure was created, a general design with 2 animated buttons for dark or light theme options and link buttons for LinkedIn, Github, and Behance.
+1. 07/08/2022 - In this early version of the project, a basic homepage structure was created, a general design with 2 animated buttons for dark or light theme options and link buttons for LinkedIn, Github, and Behance.
 In the future, I will add some more visual details besides implementing the structure and content of the tabs about me, projects, and contact me.

+2. 07/10/2022 - I decided to replace the dark/light mode buttons with a switch instead.